11β-Hydroxysteroid dehydrogenase: Clinical application

 HSD-11βs are enzymes involved in steroid hormone physiology.
 HSD-11β Type 1 is found in metabolic tissues targeted by glucocorticoids and converts cortisone to active cortisol.
 HSD-11β Type 1 acts as a reductase producing active cortisol and the amplification of glucocorticoids.
 This enzyme is most abundant in the liver but can be found in most tissues in the body.
 HSD11B- Type 1 amplifies glucocorticoid concentrations in the liver and adipose tissue, glucocorticoid excess induces obesity with other features such as hypertension and diabetes mellitus.

-HSD-11β Type 2 is expressed by aldosterone-selective tissues and protects the mineralocorticoid receptor from the activation by cortisol by converting it to cortisone using the enzyme 11-Oxoreductase.
-HSD-11β Type 2 protects tissues from continuous activation by decreasing local cortisol levels and preventing 11-Oxoreductase from activating.
+HSD-11β Type 2 is expressed by aldosterone-selective tissues and protects the mineralocorticoid receptor from activation by cortisol by converting it to cortisone using the enzyme 11-oxoreductase.
+HSD-11β Type 2 protects tissues from continuous activation by decreasing local cortisol levels and preventing 11-oxoreductase from activating.
 In tissues that do not express the mineralocorticoid receptor, such as the placenta and testis, it protects cells from the growth-inhibiting and/or pro-apoptotic effects of cortisol, particularly during embryonic development.
 Mutations in this gene cause the syndrome of apparent mineralocorticoid excess and hypertension.

 Since the main functions of HSD-11βs are for the regulation of glucocorticoids, the two isozymes are linked to various overstimulation or depletion of glucocorticosteroids that result in chemical imbalances in the human body.
 The effects of the enzyme as it relates to specific body functions and its associated disorders are listed below.